The Promise and Compromise of Translation

 Venue: Oslo National Academy of the Arts (KHiO), Fossveien 2, 0551 Oslo

-‘The Promise and Compromise of Translation’ is addressed to scholars, philosophers, artists practitioners and professionals who want to engage in in a discussion on geopolitical and societal issues affecting the world today.
+‘The Promise and Compromise of Translation’ was addressed to scholars, philosophers, artists practitioners and professionals who want to engage in in a discussion on geopolitical and societal issues affecting the world today.

 About the speakers and moderators